michellejanosi/calculator/README.md

 ##Features

-+Can add, subtract, multiply and divide two or more numbers +Can clear the display field with a clear button
++ Can add, subtract, multiply and divide two or more numbers
++ Can clear the display field with a clear button

 *Screenshot:*